By Christina Wilson

 Just make sure you are purchasing 70% cacao or higher dark chocolate to get the polyphenol benefits from the cacao and keep the sugar lower.
 If you are dairy-free, be sure that you are choosing a bar without milk.

 Enjoy 1-2 squares of dark chocolate by itself, add a splash of nut butter to the dark chocolate or add the chocolate to berries.
 You can also use raw cacao powder in my or my Cacao Coconut Bliss Balls (recipe to come)

 Protein powder is a great pantry staple to have on hand since it is an easy, shelf-stable source of protein.
-There are three things that determine the effectiveness of protein powder: the amino acid content, digestibility and bioavailability.
-See below for three different type of powder:
+There are three things that determine the effectiveness of protein powder: the amino acid content, digestibility, and bioavailability.
+See below for three different types of powder: